Virtual refinements of the Vafa-Witten formula: Verification of the conjectures in examples

 In addition we have a bound given by the accuracy to which we calculated the universal functions $A_i(s,y,q)$ and $A_i(s,1,q)$.
 For $A_i(s,1,q)$ this bound is $q^{30}$, which for $\sfZ_{S,c_1}(x,1)$ means we can calculate modulo

 For $y=1$, i.e.~the case of virtual Euler characteristics, we tested Conjecture \ref{generalsurfconj} for all even $c \in \{-6, \ldots, 116\}$ up to the above accuracies.
-We summarize this in a table, whose format we use in subsequent sections too:
+In conclusion, for $K3$ surfaces and $y=1$, we verified Conjecture \ref{generalsurfconj} by direct calculation for: \begin{itemize} \item $c_1$ such that $c_1^2 = c \in \{-6, \ldots, 116\}$ is even, modulo $x^{c+10}$ (bound from Corollary \ref{univcor} (i)) and modulo $x^{-c+118}$ (bound from $A_i$).
+Here ``and'' means that both bounds apply, in other words ``modulo $x^{\min(c+10,-c+118)}$. \end{itemize}